History and Overview of Turks and Caicos

 All-Inclusive Resorts

-Beaches Turks and Caicos (part of the Sandals Group) and Club Med are the two most popular all-inclusive resorts, both located on Providenciales.
+Beaches Turks and Caicos (part of the Sandals Group) and Club Med are the two most popular all-inclusive resorts.
+Both are located on Providenciales.

 Villas

-Vacation rental villas are a popular choice and available on all of the inhabited islands.
-For islands such as Salt Cay, villas are the only accommodation choice.
+Vacation rental villas are a popular choice and are available on all of the inhabited islands.
+For islands such as Salt Cay, vacation rentals are the only accommodation choice.

 Camping and Backpacking

 It is not popular to camp or backpack throughout the islands.
-There are no designated camping areas and a lack of public facilities, such as showers or toilets.
+There are no designated camping areas and a lack of public facilities, such as showers and toilets.

 Budget Accommodation

-The Turks and Caicos Islands lacks budget accommodation, lacking for example youth hostels.
-Less expensive flat shares and rooms can be found on sites such as AirBnB or VRBO.
+The Turks and Caicos Islands lacks budget accommodation, and there are no youth hostels.
+Less expensive flat shares and rooms can be found on sites such as Airbnb and VRBO.

 Shopping and Prices